• Home

 by Sarah

-Iowa Putnam Children’s Museum strives to inspire creativity, ideas, interaction, and dialog among people of all ages.
-The Putnam has been thriving for more than 150 years, offering a hands on learning experience that entertain, connect with history, environment, culture, nature and to connect people to one another through experience.
-Putnam Children’s Museum exists to educate and preserve the regions treasures.
-The museum is an affiliate of the Smithsonian which gives access to extraordinary educational programs.
-We made it!
+Iowa Putnam Children’s Museum strives to inspire creativity, ideas, interaction, and dialogue among people of all ages.
+The Putnam has been thriving for more than 150 years, offering a hands-on learning experience that entertains, connects with history, environment, culture, nature, and connects people through experience.
+Putnam Children’s Museum exists to educate and preserve the region's treasures.
+The museum is an affiliate of the Smithsonian, which gives access to extraordinary educational programs.
 Travel to far off places with in help of the National Geographic giant screen theater, get a little hands on experience in the science center, drop by the FabLab Animation Station to make your very own motion stop movie, unearth Egypt, have you ever thought of becoming an engineer, or taking on an ocean experience.
-What a cool "tree house" !!
 The Iowa Putnam Children’s Museum has something for kids, teens, and adults.
-See Our Blue Planet in 3D on the giant screen … [Read more...]
+See Our Blue Planet in 3D on the giant screen to discover the world of wonder that lies … [Read more...]

 Filed Under: Reviews, Travel Tagged With: reviews, Travel